Jun 15, 2026

 FAQ

-Can I take vitamin C while on antibiotics?
+Can I get Vitamin C from fruit while on antibiotics?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.